Jwalker107/BESTokenAuthDownloadPlugin/README.md

 * https://stackoverflow.com/questions/20396329/how-to-download-github-release-from-private-repo-using-command-line

 To-Do:
-* More error handling & logging.
-If a plugin exception occurs (such as 'no saved token in keyring') the exception is not logged to the log file.
-* Docs on testing with a manually-crafted download.json file
-* Return exception messages (such as 'no saved token in keyring') as download message info files so they may be displayed in Console download status
 * Handle other authentication types (BASIC auth via username/password)
-* Handle different credentials per server / per URL
 * Allow adding custom headers via config.json (as well as per-server/per-url headers)